-The important work of the Wilson Center has been made possible by the vision and support of our benefactors, Helene T. Wilson and her husband, Grant M. Wilson, who passed away in September 2012.
+The important work of the Wilson Center has been made possible by the vision and support of our benefactors, Helene T. Wilson and her husband, Grant M. Wilson.
 The Center celebrates and honors the legacy of Helene and Grant, entrepreneurs, philanthropists and dedicated community leaders, who are remembered for their extraordinary generosity and their enthusiastic entrepreneurial energy and vision.

 Helene Wilson is a 1966 Pace graduate who majored in marketing and has founded and still operates gift and home accessory stores on Cape Cod.
 Her late husband, Grant Wilson, was a 1963 MIT engineering graduate who became a private investor.
 He organized, co-founded, or invested in dozens of businesses in fields ranging from manufacturing and real estate to the Internet, including Cape Air in Hyannis, Massachusetts, and Carlisle Plastics in Minneapolis.
 One of his smaller ventures involved financial backing for MagicFire, a Natick, Massachusetts firm that puts microchips in fireworks to precisely synchronize their explosions with music.

 The Center recognizes the Wilson family's interest in entrepreneurial philanthropy directed at improving the leadership and managerial effectiveness of nonprofit organizations.
 To manage their philanthropy, the Wilsons established Carlisle Services, which later became the Carlisle Foundation.
 The foundation supported innovative projects aiding alcohol and substance abuse prevention, domestic violence prevention, the homeless, and education, almost exclusively in New England.
 Helene Wilson has lent her support to causes including the Vietnam Veterans of America Foundation's Campaign for a Landmine Free World, for which she and her husband sponsored a private benefit performance by Grammy Award winner Emmylou Harris.